heptarch/heptarch.github.io/about.md

 "Saxifrage" means "stone breaker".
 These tiny, five-petalled flowers are the toughest and most northernmost growing plants on earth.
-By virtue of their patterns of growth, they break rocks and flourish in unlikely places; they are hylomorphic radicals.
+By virtue of their patterns of growth, they break rocks and flourish in unlikely places; they are hylomorphic punks.

 #### Mission statement